richardronyo/funWeightClust-Python/README.md

 # readmetest
 This README provides instruction on how to run FunWeightClust in Visual Studio Code.

-> Note: Since the code depends on .dll files, you must run FunWeightClust on a WindowsOS

 ### Instructions
 1. Install the [Conda Package Manager](https://www.anaconda.com/download).
 The Anaconda distribution will come with every needed dependency.
 Ensure you also have [Visual Studio Code](https://code.visualstudio.com).